amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 ![](/images/effb0.png "Table-2 EfficientNet-B0 baseline network")

-Since, the authors of **EfficientNet**s used the same approach and similar nueral network search space as **MNasNet**, the two architectures are very similar.
+Since, the authors of **EfficientNet**s used the same approach and similar neural network search space as **MNasNet**, the two architectures are very similar.

 So, the key question now is - what's this **MBConv** layer?
 As I have mentioned before, it is nothing but an inverted residual bottleneck.